MoAly98/z-prime-ttbar-gradients/README.md

 The analysis is controlled by a central configuration dictionary, typically defined in `user/configuration.py`.
 The structure of this configuration is validated against a Pydantic schema in `utils/schema.py`.

+### Output Directory Management

+The framework uses a centralized `OutputDirectoryManager` to handle all output paths consistently.
+This manager provides:

+- **Centralized path management**: All output directories are managed through a single interface
+- **Fallback logic**: Automatic fallback to standard locations when user-specified paths are not provided
+- **Path normalization**: Proper handling of user home directory (`~`) expansion and absolute path resolution
+- **Cross-platform compatibility**: Uses system temporary directories instead of hardcoded paths

+**Key configuration options in the `general` block:**
+- `output_dir`: Root directory for all analysis outputs (default: `"output/"`)
+- `cache_dir`: Cache directory for temporary files (default: uses system temp directory with `"graep"` subdirectory)
+- `metadata_dir`: Directory for metadata JSON files (default: `output_dir/metadata/`)
+- `skimmed_dir`: Directory for skimmed ROOT files (default: `output_dir/skimmed/`)

+The manager automatically creates directories as needed and validates user-specified paths to ensure they exist and are directories.

 Below is a comprehensive reference for all available options, grouped by their top-level key.